rust-lang/book/second-edition/nostarch/chapter15.md

 ## Treating Smart Pointers Like Regular References with the `Deref` Trait

-Implementing the `Deref` trait allows us to customize the behavior of the *dereference operator*, `*` (as opposed to the multiplication or glob operator).
-By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, we can write code that operates on references and use that code with smart pointers too.
+Implementing the `Deref` trait allows you to customize the behavior of the *dereference operator*, `*` (as opposed to the multiplication or glob operator).
+By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, you can write code that operates on references and use that code with smart pointers too.

-Let’s first look at how `*` works with regular references, and then try to define our own type like `Box<T>` and see why `*` doesn’t work like a reference on our newly defined type.
+Let’s first look at how the dereference operator works with regular references.
+Then we’ll try to define a custom type that behaves like `Box<T>`, and see why the dereference operator doesn’t work like a reference on our newly defined type.
 We’ll explore how implementing the `Deref` trait makes it possible for smart pointers to work in a similar way as references.
 Then we’ll look at Rust’s *deref coercion* feature and how it lets us work with either references or smart pointers.

-### Following the Pointer to the Value with `*`
+### Following the Pointer to the Value with the Dereference Operator

 A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
 In Listing 15-6, we create a